w3f/polkadot-wiki/docs/general/polkadot-direction.md

   [Smoldot](https://github.com/smol-dot/smoldot).
-- **Zero-Knowledge (ZK) Primitives:** They can have a problematic effect on censorship and centralization as having a big state transition function boiled down to a single proof of correct execution is not currently a scaling solution to build resilient systems.
+- **Zero-Knowledge (ZK) Primitives:** They can have a problematic effect on censorship and centralization as having a big state transition function boiled down to a single proof of correct execution.
 However, a library of richly featured and high-performance ZK primitives ready for specific use cases is being built.
   The first use-case will be used to improve privacy for on-chain collectives such as [the Polkadot Technical Fellowship](../learn/learn-polkadot-technical-fellowship.md).